 This evening, enjoy dinner on your own, or join an optional Traditional Galician Night tour.
 Heading into the countryside, we’ll enjoy authentic Galician cuisine and the music of Galician gaita (Spanish bagpipes), as well as a pagan-era ritual called Conjuros.

 Galicia is justifiably famous for two of its greatest offerings: seafood and wine.
-Today, we’ll visit the coastal community of Cambados, known for its shellfish and its local Albariño wine.
+Today, we’ll experience A Day in the Life of the coastal community of Cambados, known for its shellfish and its local Albariño wine.
 Nicknamed “the wine of the sea,” Albariño has been produced here for at least 400 years, though it has only caught on in other parts of the globe in the last century.
 In this region of Spain, it is so beloved that is gets its own week-long festival, where revelers enjoy Albariño tastings, seafood, and live concerts, all while wearing necklaces bearing dangling wine glasses.
 We’ll visit a 16th-century wine-making complex to sample it for ourselves.

 After an included lunch, we return to Santiago in time for an evening at leisure, including dinner on your own.
 You might choose to seek out the region’s best seafood (perhaps enjoying the bounty of Cambados, which is prized by many of the region’s restaurants).